First Act. Presentation of Jesus: Mark 1.14-8.30

 Counter Opposition (Mark 3.7-19)

-The present story brings us to the point of Jesus making a decision about how he was going to minister in light of the growing opposition of the religious parties of the day.
 While the religious leaders saw him as a threat to everything they held sacred, the nonreligious folks of the day flocked to see him.

 I have been a part of working in churches in four different denominations.
 They all worked pretty much the same.
 If you toed the distinctive theological line, they left you alone.
 If, however, you spoke or wrote about something different than the status quo, you are seen as a threat and your demise is almost predetermined, unless of course, you are leading a large group of congregants.
 Those folks seem to have some leverage, so to speak.
 As an example, once in a group of meetings that I was teaching in Arkansas, I taught a Sunday school class before the main service where I was also going to speak.
 Someone asked me a question and I gave a fair answer.
 What I was unaware of was that the question being asked had a settled answer in that church.
 The person asking the question was perplexed that I did not give the selected prescribed answer.
 After the main service, the lead pastor approached me and told me that I had stepped over the theological bounds of that congregation and told me that what I had said was like taking a feather pillow and opening it up and flinging the feathers everywhere and once that was done, one could never gather them all up again and put the pillow back together.
 I felt like I was listening to Humpty Dumpty.

-Humpty Dumpty (the supposed theological statement) had set on a wall, but I had given Humpty Dumpty a push and he fell-off the wall, and all the staff pastors and all the elder men would never be able to put Humpty together again.
+Humpty Dumpty (the supposed theological statement) had set on a wall, but I had given Humpty Dumpty a push and he fell off the wall, and all the staff pastors and all the elder men would never be able to put Humpty together again.
 I smiled and said.
 That’s great, Humpty Dumpty needed to die!
 Needless, the lead pastor was unhappy with me.
 How did I know?
 His whole body twitched when I responded.
 He was not used to anyone standing against his beliefs and authority.

 Developing Popularity (Mark 3.7-12)